 Let me explain.

 The Survive Channel has what is akin to a very powerful radar that operates whenever we are awake, and quite possibly at a reduced level as we sleep (since what we hear or smell or feel does not turn off completely when we sleep).
 When the radar senses something it perceives as a threat, much happens very quickly.
-Chemical signals shoot out into our bodies to increase blood flow, tighten muscles, and prepare us for “flight or fight”.
+A quick check with the seat of memory reveals if we have past experiences that can disqualify this as a threat.
+If it’s an unknown situation or our experiences reveal it to indeed be a threat, chemical signals shoot out into our bodies to increase blood flow, tighten muscles, and prepare us for “flight or fight”.
 A variety of more or less “negative” emotions are triggered in a nanosecond: fear, anxiety, anger (directed at the source of the threat), perhaps even shame or guilt (that you have been inept enough to get yourself into this situation).
 These emotions are like a slap in the face.
 They certainly get our attention.
 Our minds instantaneously focus on the source of the threat.
 All other thoughts can literally disappear.
 And what is fascinating is that we don’t have to tell ourselves to do any of this.
 It just seems to happen.
 That is the nature of what is often called hardwiring.
+While this hardwiring evolved for detecting and responding to physical threats, the response to threats to our egos, our status or our psychological security are biologically identical.

 When all is functioning well (it sometimes does not – more on that later), our minds go into rapid problem solving mode.
 The goal: to figure out how to eliminate the threat.
-With energy spiking, we then follow through on the action that seems sensible whether it is to climb a tree better and faster than would be remotely possible under normal conditions, enabling us to avoid the saber toothed tiger.
+With energy spiking, we then follow through on the first action that seems sensible whether it is to climb a tree better and faster than would be remotely possible under normal conditions, enabling us to avoid the saber toothed tiger.
 Or, in a more contemporary setting, to work 18-hour days to somehow correct the quality problem on manufacturing line #6 or the service problem with an important customer.
-We eliminate the threat, the chemicals and muscles and the like go back to normal, and after those long days we might sleep all weekend.
+We eliminate the threat, the chemicals and muscles and the like eventually go back to normal.

 To repeat, this appears to be a very powerful system which has evolved over a very long period of time.
-It does not work perfectly always: if you cannot find a solution to the problem, fight and flight impulses may cancel each other and you freeze like a deer in headlights.
+It does not work perfectly always: if you cannot find a solution to the problem or are faced with repeated threats, fight and flight impulses may cancel each other leading to a freeze response – despair and demotivation.
 Or if your radar has never encountered some threat, you may totally miss it and seem exceptionally complacent (which, as I have written about extensively, can be common in organizations with extensive history of success and can be hugely dangerous).

 But, in general, without the development of this very powerful survival hardware, we would probably not be around today.

-While the Survive Channel helps explain, to some degree, why we were not eliminated as so many millions of species have been eliminated over the centuries, it does not help explain why we have come to have grown so much, to invent so much – that we have gone on to literally dominate the Earth.
-To understand our rise above all other creatures, we need to look, at least as a partial answer, to a second channel.
+While the Survive Channel has been instrumental in ensuring that we were not eliminated as a species, there is a second more intriguing channel that is involved in our desire for innovation, openness to change and opportunity seeking behavior.
 It has undoubtedly evolved more recently than the first.
 Perhaps because of its more recent development or perhaps because it’s not as essential, it does not seem to be nearly as powerful (or easily activated) as the first.
 You might call this second mechanism the Thrive Channel.

 The Thrive Channel may also be thought to have a radar system, but in this case one that looks for opportunities instead of hazards.
-When it perceives what might be an opportunity, it too appears to alert emotions and sends off chemicals to muscles.
+When it perceives what might be an opportunity, it too appears to trigger emotions and chemicals.
 However, in this second case, the emotions tend to be what we would generally call “positive” ones: excitement, pride, the joy of winning, the wonderfulness of loving, the sorts of emotions which can “win over our hearts” or lift us off the ground.
-The chemicals can send more blood to our muscles, but to push energy up instead of producing the huge spike seen in the Survive Channel.
+The chemicals can send more blood to our muscles, but to push energy gradually up instead of producing the huge spike seen in the Survive Channel.
 The mind seems to broaden instead of narrowing, both because positive emotions do not create the instant and narrow focus that fear does, and because opportunities are so often less clear, forcing you to think and clarify exactly what they are.
 We often seem to become more curious.
+Activating the Thrive channel also results in the release of chemicals (oxytocin and vasopressin) that predispose us to social engagement and result in greater trust and collaboration.

-In terms of the action which seems to flow from this hardwired instinct, you typically try to take initial, or further, steps to capitalize on the possibility.
+In terms of the action which seems to flow from this hardwired instinct, you typically take initial, or further, steps to capitalize on the possibility.
 You do this having increased your pace to a jog, so to speak, but not a sprint.
 If progress seems to be made toward the opportunity, positive emotions remain high.
 And the increased energy level becomes much more sustainable than tree-climbing bursts of activity.
-Also aiding sustainability is the fact that the body seems to love the hormones that Thrive triggers and, having experienced them, will work to maintain the flow over time.

 But, the Thrive Channel, although less dominant than Survive, can be a blessing for us today.
 When it works well, it offers a way to help us deal with some of the biggest challenges almost all of us face in an increasingly changing world—challenges that require us to adapt, invent, innovate, change, disrupt the competition, and, in general, leap into a different future.